erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Update a Firewall Rule

-Perform updates to attributes of a firewall rule.
+Performs updates to attributes of a firewall rule.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|